-So there you go, you've heard it from some of the locals players in the scene here.
-If that doesn’t whet your appetite for a craft beer, hopefully our list of the Top 5 venues to get one will.
+So there you go, you've heard it from some of the local players in the scene here.
+If that doesn’t whet your appetite for a delicious craft beer, hopefully our list of the Top 5 venues to get one in will.
 Here they are, we spent the last week 'exploring the market' to bring it to you.
 Poor us.

 BIACRAFT - One for All and All for One

 Vibes: Now in two locations, Bia Craft can give you the experience of an upmarket restaurant just outside the city (D3), or a down-to-earth beer-tasting with mates (D2).